|

 investigated

-the temporal
+temporal

-and spatial
+and

-ecology of a
+of a

 previously